-The Office of Workforce Development and Community Education (WFD&CE), headquartered in the Kindl Building located at 201 State St. in Schenectady, demonstrates its commitment to lifelong learning through educational opportunities ranging from healthcare, manufacturing, craft brewing/distilling, apprenticeship programs, entrepreneurship, and fine arts, to career and personal development programs, and the STEAAM Kid and Teen Academy.
+The Office of Workforce Development and Community Education (WFD&CE), headquartered at 13 State St. in Schenectady, demonstrates its commitment to lifelong learning through educational opportunities ranging from healthcare, manufacturing, craft brewing/distilling, apprenticeship programs, entrepreneurship, and fine arts, to career and personal development programs, and the STEAAM Kid and Teen Academy.